lavajuno/wgup/README.md

 uncomment `net.ipv4.ip_forward=1` and `net.ipv6.conf.all.forwarding=1` in
 `/etc/sysctl.conf`.

-wg-tui requires Python >= 3.10, which is almost certainly included in your distro.
+wgup requires Python >= 3.10, which is almost certainly included in your distro.

 **Ubuntu (22.04,24.04) / Debian (11, 12):** `wireguard-tools`